Enhancing Modality-Agnostic Representations via Meta-Learning for Brain Tumor Segmentation: Introduction

+Recently a meta-learning approach~\cite{smil} performed classification with missing modalities.
+They predict the prior weights of modalities via a feature reconstruction network, the quality of which is indirectly dependent on the number of full modality samples.
+This method is unsuitable for our segmentation framework since conventional approaches (PCA~\cite{pca}, K-Means~\cite{kmeans}) cannot be used to cluster the priors in a high dimensional latent space.
+Moreover, ~\cite{smil} deals with only two input modalities and considers them individually as meta-tasks, while we construct a heterogeneous task distribution with different combinations of inputs respecting the heterogeneity settings of real-world data.

-In this work we use meta-learning as a training strategy to achieve a unified framework that can tackle missing modalities in both training and inference.
-For this purpose, we divide the training dataset into two cohorts of patients having partial and full modality data, respectively.
-The former is used in meta-train phase to update the model parameters while the later is deployed during meta-testing.
-Our intention is to finetune the modality-agnostic representation learned from partial modality data.
-We also employ an adversarial learning technique which further enhances the quality of this shared representation.
-This is specifically achieved by using a multi-label classifier as discriminator.
-The discriminator predicts the presence/absence of modalities in a fused latent representation by performing a binary classification for each modality.
+We also employ a novel adversarial learning technique that further enhances the quality of the generated shared latent space representation.
+Previous GAN-based approaches~\cite{gen1} reconstruct the missing modalities in image space; this leads to the impractical requirement of full modality as ground truth for training.
+Our task is achieved in latent space by designing the discriminator as a multi-label classifier.
+The discriminator predicts the presence/absence of modalities from the fused latent representation performing a binary classification for each modality.
 Our ultimate goal is to hallucinate the full modality representation from the hetero-modal feature space.
-Note that due to hetero-modal nature of the data, the number of available modalities can vary hugely across patients.
-To address this, we introduce a novel channel-attention weighted fusion module that can accept varying number of representations as input but generates a single fused output.
-Overall, our contributions can be summarized as follows: \begin{itemize} \item We propose a meta-learning paradigm to handle the hybrid nature of data (partial and full modalities) during training, and also enhance the shared representation (learned from partial modalities) to mimic a full modality representation.
-This adaptation is accomplished by meta-training on partial modality data while finetuning on full modality data during meta-test. \item We introduce a novel adversarial learning strategy that can further enrich the shared representations in the latent space.
-It overcomes the need of synthesizing missing modality images for a downstream task. \item We also present a modality-agnostic feature aggregator that weighs the available modalities via channel attention, to generate an unified encoded representation. \end{itemize}
+Note that due to the hetero-modal nature of the data, the number of available modalities can vary dramatically across subjects.
+To address this, we utilized a channel-attention weighted fusion module that can accept a varying number of representations as input but generates a single fused output.